Lumbar Back Pain

 as part of your diagnostic exam.
 Although many questions may not seem

-pertinent to you, they may help our your doctor determine the cause of
+pertinent to you, they may help your doctor determine the cause of your pain.

 A physical examination will be done to check for nerve damage, test your